What Is Product-Market Fit?

 Test With Real Users, Learn, and Iterate

-The next steps in finding product-market fit are to launch your MVP, test it with real users, measure outcomes, learn, and iterate.
+Next, launch your MVP, test it with real users, measure outcomes, learn, and iterate.
 This is how you get the feedback to develop a product that solves a real problem and satisfies customers’ needs.

 An MVP gives you the opportunity to observe and test how customers or users interact with your product or service.